cosgroma/dotfiles/dfbin/bash-argsparse/README.md

 The "extglob" shell option is automatically enabled when loading the argsparse library.

-The code has been tested on bash 4.1 and 4.2 and is definitely not POSIX-compliant.
+The code has been tested on bash 4.1, 4.2 and 4.3 and is definitely not POSIX-compliant.

+Compliance with the "nounset" and "failglob" bash settings is supported.

 Content
 -------